mrconter1/problem-test/README.md

 # Stair Model Visualization

-This project provides an interactive 3D visualization of stair models, allowing users to analyze stair steps in architectural designs.
+This project provides an interactive 3D visualization tool for analyzing stair models in architectural designs, with a specific focus on validating stair step depth for safety compliance.

+## Purpose

+The primary goal of this tool is to detect and measure stair step depths to validate if they meet the standard safety requirement of at least 25cm depth per step.
+The visualization provides intuitive interfaces for:

+- Loading and visualizing 3D stair models
+- Precise measurement of stair step dimensions
+- Visual indicators for step depths
+- Multiple rendering modes for different analysis approaches

 ## Features

-- Interactive 3D visualization of stair models
+- Interactive 3D visualization with FPS-style camera controls
+- Multiple specialized rendering modes:
+  - ALL_FACES: Complete model rendering
+  - FLAT_RECTANGLES: Horizontal rectangles only
+  - CLOSED_RECTANGLES: Complete closed shapes only
+  - UPPERMOST_RECTANGLES: Only topmost horizontal rectangles
+  - ASPECT_RATIO_RECTANGLES: Rectangles filtered by aspect ratio
+  - LONG_SIDE_LINES: Highlights and measures stair step depths
+- High-precision measurement display with outlined text for clarity
-- FPS-style camera controls for intuitive navigation
+- Intuitive camera movement and rotation controls
 - Ability to switch between different stair models
-- Identification of horizontal stair steps with color coding
-- Coordinate system with labeled axes
+- Comprehensive UI with controls and information panels

 ## Getting Started